Go back to cdw documentation

 You can also use cdw to copy your audio CD to separate files (each

 track will be written to separate file).
-You do this by selecting
+You do this by selecting "Read

-format as they appear on CD (2 channels, 44100 samples per second, 16
+in the same format as they appear on CD (2 channels, 44100 samples per

-raw track file to wav file using e.g. sox command:
+can convert raw track file to wav file using e.g. sox command:

 sox -c 2 -r 44100 -L -2 -s track_name.raw -t wav track_name.wav

 The last operation that cdw offers is verification of data.
 You can use

 it for two purposes:

 - calculating a digest of selected file from hard disc;

-- comparing selected file with content of first track on optical
+- comparing selected file with content of first track on optical disc;

-may not work correctly, so it is marked in cdw as "Experimental".
+work correctly, so it is marked in cdw as "Experimental".

-cdw has Configuration window, accessed by selecting "Configuration"
+cdw has Configuration window, accessed by selecting "Configuration" item in

-following tabs (you can access them using keys F2-F5):
+(you can access them using keys F2-F6):